FrancisBanville/ms_interpreting_probabilities/README.md

 identification of priority sampling locations of ecological networks where data collection would yield the most valuable information, thereby reducing errors.
-Optimization models for sampling locations have mostly found applications in biological systems that are not networked, such as identifying priority sampling sites for disease hotspots (@Andrade-Pacheco2020Finding), but there is substantial promise in applying them to probabilistic ecological interactions.
+Optimization models for sampling locations have mostly found applications in biological systems that are not networks, such as identifying priority sampling sites for disease hotspots (@Andrade-Pacheco2020Finding), but there is substantial promise in applying them to probabilistic ecological interactions.
 Statistical models can also be used to generate network predictions without